 - 5xx – server error (500 – internal server error, 501 – not implemented, 503 – service unavailable, 550 – permission denied)

 Crawlers use these to determine the health of a website and discovering and fixing some of these will have an impact on your rank.

 Stop Words: These refer to the most commonly used words in a given language.
 In English, these are: the, a, and, but, at, for.
-Search engines have been programmed to ignore these words, so it is recommended to exclude them in URLs, image names, anchor text, as long as it doesn’t hurt your readability.
+Search engines have been programmed to ignore these words.
+It is recommended to exclude them in URLs, image names, and anchor text, as long as it doesn’t hurt readability.

 Syndicated Content: A method where content is republished on another site, so we can reach new audiences, increase traffic and build links.
 This method does, however, fall in the area of duplicate content, meaning that the other site could very likely rank better than you on your own post if it has more authority.
 It is nonetheless a minimal effort and possibly a high benefit tactic.

 Taxonomy: Organizing and categorizing a website to maximize content findability and help users complete desired on-site tasks.